STAMP-project/docs-forum/README.md

 The entry point is [docs-forum](http://github.com/STAMP-project/docs-forum) where you can find STAMP public deliverables, general documentation and general discussions.
 STAMP-project contains several technical repositories, corresponding to tools you can use.
-We'd like to use the issues of each technical repository to manage the development and the technical support on each tool (defects, improvement, change requests, etc).
+We use Issues of each repository to manage the development and the technical support on the corresponding tool (defects, improvement, change requests, etc).
-And so this repository is dedicated to...everything else ! :-)
-More general discussion about the project, technologies relative to the project, feedback, etc.
+And so *docs-forum* is dedicated to more general discussion about the project, technologies relative to the project, feedback, etc.

 #### STAMP tools ####